IRL2/nanover-docs/source/installation.rst

 Installation & Getting Started
 ==============================

-NanoVer consists of two components: the python-based libraries for running simulations, and the Unity3D libraries and applications for visualising & interacting with simulations in VR.
+NanoVer consists of two components: the Python-based libraries for running simulations, and the Unity3D libraries and applications for visualising & interacting with simulations in VR.